Fusion and positivity in chiral conformal field theory: Background

 We then use the Riesz representation theorem to characterize $x^*\xi$ by $\ip{x^*\xi,\eta} = \ip{\xi, x\eta}$ for all $\xi \in D^*$ and $\eta \in D$.
 An operator $(D,x)$ is closable if and only if $D^*$ is dense.

-It was observed in \cite[\S6]{CKLW18} that if $V$ is a unitary VOA, then if we regard $v_{(n)}$ as an unbounded operator with domain $V$, then $V$ is also contained in the domain of ${v_{(n)}}^*$.
+It was observed in \cite[\S6]{CKLW18} that if $V$ is a unitary VOA and we regard $v_{(n)}$ as an unbounded operator with domain $V$, then $V$ is also contained in the domain of ${v_{(n)}}^*$.
 Thus the modes $v_{(n)}$ are closable operators.
 The same argument shows that the modes of a unitary module $v_{(n)}^M$ are closable.

 The reader is cautioned that subtleties regarding domains of unbounded operators are somewhat notorious.
 It will be an extremely important fact for us (Lemma \ref{lem: intertwiner image is a core}) that if $\cY \in I_{Hilb}\binom{K}{M N}$ is dominant then $\Span \{ \cY(a,z)b : a \in M, b \in N\}$ is a core for the closure of $v_{(n)}^K$ whenever $0 < \abs{z} < 1$.